 receives that are not programmed with one of the selective signaling

 formats it uses.
 It can be paged with 2-way radios programmed for

 Quiet Call (CTCSS), Digital Quiet Call (DCS), 2-Tone Paging, or Selcall

 paging formats.
 Each format offers a unique method of paging the

 receiver and they ensure that not just anyone can use your PA system.

-further.
+further than 6 feet.
 A typical balanced cable contains two identical wires, which

 are twisted together and then wrapped with a third conductor (foil or